laravel-enso/versioning/README.md

 ## Installation

-Comes pre-installed in Enso.

-To install outside of Enso:

 1. install the package `composer require laravel-enso/versioning`
 2. run the migrations
 3. use the `Versionable` trait on the models you want versioning on.